daveythacher/LED_Matrix_RP2040/Hardware/README.md

 In Interface.brd the differential signals are not routed correctly.

 The HUB75 connector is assumed to work with LED Panels modified to work with a power rail at 3.3 volts.
 It is not recommended to use with 5 volt panels unless known to be supported.

+There is no reverse polarity protection.
+If wired incorrectly damage to components can occur.